 Read more about Crwys Farm - The Granary

-Patio with furniture.
-Gas BBQ.
+Garden with patio, garden furniture and gas BBQ.
 Private parking for 1 car; additional on road parking.
+Visit Wales 5 Star.
+No smoking.

 Nearest railway station